IBM-Cloud/docs/support/index.md

 * You can submit an idea to IBM User Voice.
 * You can contact sales by either calling or finding a sales representative, or by linking to the Find a Sales Representative form.
 * You can connect with **@IBMBluemixHelp** on Twitter to enhance your Bluemix experience.
+* Although the support widget is the preferred method for obtaining support, if you cannot log in to Bluemix, you can use the [Get Help](https://support.ng.bluemix.net/gethelp/) page to submit a ticket as well.